 Is your organization getting better in planning?

 Logically you would say so.
-You always get more insight and experience in the planning process and you build on that.
+You always get more insight and experience in the scheduling process, and you build on that.
 But how do you that?
-For example, a higher productivity would not necessarily imply that you became better in planning.
-In this blog we describe how you can measure the planning performance of your organization.
+For example, higher productivity would not necessarily imply that you became better in planning.
+In this blog, we describe how you can measure the planning performance of your organization.

 Why measure planning performance?

-Why would you actually want to measure the planning performance?
-Because you want to have grip on things.
-You want to be in control when it comes to the utilization of your staff and the progress of your projects and activities.
-You want to predict the hours required as best you can and always improve in it.
+Why would you want to measure the planning performance?
+Because you want to have a grip on things.
+When it comes to staff utilization and project and activity progress, you want to be in control.
+You want to predict the required hours as best you can and always improve.
 In that respect, this fits in well in the concept of Lean thinking.

 Measuring the planning performance, for example, can provide insight into:

-Executives and project managers who are planning below par can be assisted in improving their planning skills.
-Employees who continuously spend too much time can be helped to see where the problems lie and how you can solve this with them.
-In short: measuring and improving the planning performance can really raise your organization to a higher level.
+You can assist executives and project managers who are scheduling below par in improving their planning skills.
+Next to that, you can help employees who continuously spend too much time to see where the problems lie and how you can solve this with them.
+In short: measuring and improving the planning performance can raise your organization to a higher level.

 How do you calculate it?

 To establish the planning performance, you need to record the actual hours.
 Otherwise, we have nothing to compare with.
-Furthermore, as a starting point we take it that we express the planning performance in a percentage.
-If you have 8 hours planned and you have also really spent 8 hours, then the planning performance is 8/8 = 100%.
-If you have spent 0 hours, then the planning performance is 0/8 = 0%.
-And at an actual spending of 4 hours, the planning performance is 4/8 = 50%.
+Furthermore, as a starting point, we express the planning performance in a percentage.
+If you have eight hours planned and you also spent eight hours, then your planning performance is 8/8 = 100%.
+If you have spent zero hours, then the planning performance is 0/8 = 0%.
+And at an actual spending of four hours, the planning performance is 4/8 = 50%.

-Suppose you have 8 hours planned and 12 hours actually spent.
-You then allocate 8 hours on schedule in the planning, but you have spent 4 hours more.
-Now, how do you evaluate this?
+Suppose you have eight hours planned and twelve hours spent.
+You then allocate eight hours on schedule in the planning, but you have spent four more hours.
+How do you evaluate this?

-If we total the line of the examples, we would come out on 12/8 = 150% performance.
+If we total the line of the examples, we will come out on 12/8 = 150% performance.
 That is highly debatable.
-Exceptions then work positively in on the performance figures.
+Exceptions then work positively on the performance figures.
 That does not give a good picture, whether you plan well or not.
-In addition, as a starting point we have assumed that you can never have more than 100% planning performance.
+Besides, as a starting point, we have assumed that you can never have more than a hundred per cent planning performance.

-You might also be able to express the difference (4 hours exception) in relation to the planned hours.
+You might also be able to express the difference (four hours exception) in relation to the planned hours.
 You’ll get a performance of 4/8 = 50%.
-With an exception of 8 hours, however, you get 8/8 = 100% performance.
-That makes no sense and is therefore not usable.
+With the exception of eight hours, however, you get 8/8 = 100% performance.
+That makes no sense and is, therefore, not usable.

-The conclusion is that you should round off exceptions, and not add them.
-You should simply state that you want to know if the planned hours were actually spent.
-So you look to see what hours are in accordance with the planning.
-In the following examples the planning performance is then:
+The conclusion is that you should round off exceptions and not add them.
+You should state that you want to know if you spent the planned hours.
+So you look to see what hours are in line with the schedule.
+In the following examples, the planning performance is then:

 When reporting, do not lose yourself in the details.
 There is no use in making analyses per post as in the above examples.
-The danger is that you then draw conclusions on the basis of a few cases.
+The danger is that you then conclude based on a few cases.
 Thus you reach no statistical relevance.
-It is therefore important that you look more at totals by project, department and employee.
+It is therefore essential that you look more at totals by project, department and employee.

-With respect to time you should also consider planning performance over a longer period than, for example, one day.
+With respect to time, you should also consider planning performance over a more extended period than, for example, one day.
 Consider the planning performance over weeks and months.
-That way you can also see the trend and that is important information; are we getting better or worse in planning?
+That way, you can see the trend.
+That trend is essential information for answering the question; are we getting better or worse in scheduling?

-You should be able to reflect the planning performance as shown in the following chart.
+You should be able to reflect the planning performance, as shown in the following chart.
 The blue line represents the planning performance.
-The green bars indicate the hours in line with planning.
-The red bars indicate the number of hours outside planning.
-These are therefore the hours spent that were not planned.
+As you can see, the graph also shows two bars.
+The green bars indicate the hours in line with what you scheduled.
+The red bars indicate the number of hours outside the planning.
+These are, therefore, the spent hours that you didn’t plan.

 You can use this chart to see that, despite the slight dip in the months of August to September, there is a slightly rising trend in the planning performance.
-The hours out of planning also give valuable information.
-You want to keep this as low as possible.
+The hours out of schedule also give valuable information.
+You want to keep this type of hours as low as possible.
 These hours could also fall under overtime.
 The planning performance can still be quite high.

-If you can make such a chart by department, project manager, employee, project, and so on, then you have a very powerful analysis tool!
+If you can make such a chart by department, project manager, employee, project, and others, then you have a potent analysis tool!

-I would like to thank Jurgen Overweg of Evident Interactive for his contribution to this blog on the definitions of a number of KPIs, including planning performance.
+I want to thank Jurgen Overweg of Evident Interactive for his contribution to this blog on the definitions of several KPIs, including planning performance.
 From his experience and insights, he gave some guidance with the assumptions and calculations.